jaredjbeck/jaredjbeck.github.io/coexistence.md

 ## Plant coexistence in temperate forests

+Herbaceous plants represent ~80 percent of the plant species found in temperate forest.
+How are all of these species able to coexist?
+My PhD research focuses on patterns of coexistence among forest herbs and the ecological processes that maintain plant species diversity in temperate forests.

 #### Examining the scale-dependent role of functional traits and phylogenetic relationships on plant community assembly

 The composition and diversity of ecological communities reflects a complex set of interactions between organisms and their environment.
 Using extensive plant community surveys from 290 forest stands across Wisconsin, I examined how plant co-occurrence patterns were influenced by environmental conditions, functional traits, and phylogenetic relationships.